sarriaroman/photoviewer/README.md

 PhotoViewer.show('http://my_site.com/my_image.jpg', 'Optional Title');
 ```

-Optionally you can pass third parameter which can be used to hide the share button [ONLY FOR ANDROID]
+Optionally you can pass third parameter option as object.

+Options:
+* share: Option is used to hide and show the share option.
+* closeBtn: Option for close button visibility when share false [ONLY FOR iOS]
+* copyToReference: If you need to copy image to reference before show then set it true [ONLY FOR iOS]

 ##### Usage

 ```
+var options = {
+    share: true, // default is false
+    closeButton: false, // default is true
+    copyToReference: true // default is false
+};

-PhotoViewer.show('http://my_site.com/my_image.jpg', 'Optional Title', {share:false});
+PhotoViewer.show('http://my_site.com/my_image.jpg', 'Optional Title', options);
 ```

 ### Versions